 Artemis is Apollo's sister.
 Cariclea, adopted daughter of Apollo's priest Caricles, is priestess of the goddess.
 She wears the robes and weapons of Artemis.
 Once Theagenes presents himself as Apollo's priest, and she as the priestess of the Artemis of Ephesus.
 Cariclea, who as a servant of the virgin goddess is forbidden to marry, is told by the Apollonian oracle of her future liaison with Theagenes.
 In a dream Apollo and Artemis appear: the god holding Theagenes by the hand, and the goddess Cariclea.
 But the web of relations extends further.
 Cariclea, who by her origin is an Ethiopian princess, is also an Isis figure.
-In the sanctuary of Isis at Syene, the in viate of the king of Ethiopia wants to unveil the secret of Cariclea to her future adoptive father.
-And in Memphis, again in the temple of lside, Cariclea is to lay the ue priestly bandages, before allowing the marriage with Tiami.
+In the sanctuary of Isis at Syene, the in viate of the king of Ethiopia wants to unveil the secret of ue priestly bandages, before allowing the marriage with Tiami.
 The heroine brings Isis and Artemis together, which explains the uncertainty of the Bucalians, who do not understand whether she is a priestess of the Egyptian or the Greek goddess, or even a goddess in the flesh.
 Even to the Ethiopians Cariclea appears, in her Delphic guise, as a goddess.